 How to perform Traditional Coffee Ceremony in Ethiopia - The process of preparing Coffee Ceremony in cultural way of Ethiopians - Steps of making coffee in Ethiopian traditional way

 Ethiopia is World-famous for its delicious coffee.
-Ethiopia takes the title also to be the birthplace of Coffee from a place known as “Kaffa” or “Keffa” in Western Ethiopia.
-The place where coffee was originally discovered (“Kaffa” or “Keffa”) is how “Coffee” gets its name.
-Coffee in the Ethiopian language of Amharic is known as “Buna” (ቡና).
+Ethiopia takes the title also for being the birthplace of Coffee.
+It is from a place known as ‘Kaffa’ or ‘Kaffa’ in Western Ethiopia.
+The place where coffee was originally discovered (“Kaffa” or “Kaffa”) is how “Coffee” gets its name. ′Coffee′ in the Ethiopian language of Amharic is known as “Buna” (ቡና).